-Hundreds of school walkouts planned on Columbine anniversary
+Students begin school walkouts on Columbine anniversary

-Another wave of student walkouts is expected to disrupt classes Friday at hundreds of schools across the U.S. as young activists press for tougher gun laws.
+Students from Florida to Chicago started streaming out of their schools Friday in the latest round of gun-control activism following the February shooting at a high school in Parkland, Florida.

+Students from Florida to Chicago started streaming out of their schools Friday in the latest round of gun-control activism following the February shooting at a high school in Parkland, Florida.

 The protests were chosen to line up with the 19th anniversary of the Columbine High School shooting, which left 13 people dead in Littleton, Colorado.
-At 10 a.m., students plan to gather for moments of silence honoring the victims at Columbine and other shootings.
+At 10 a.m. in each time zone, students at dozens of schools left class to take moments of silence honoring the victims at Columbine and other shootings.

-From there, some students will head to rallies at their statehouses.
-Others will stay at school to discuss gun violence.
+From there, some students headed to rallies at their statehouses.
+Others stayed at school to discuss gun violence.
 Some are holding voting registration drives.

-Organizers say there will be walkouts in every state, with more than 2,600 registered on the event’s website as of Thursday.
-Citywide protests are expected to attract thousands in New York City and Austin, Texas.
-Police in Richmond, Virginia, say they expect at least 10,000 at the state Capitol.
+Hundreds of Washington-area students gathered at a park near the White House, taking 19 minutes of silence for each year that has passed since the Columbine massacre.
+In New York City, crowds of students gathered in Washington Square Park and lay down in a “die-in.”

 Most Read Nation & World Stories